cytoscape/cytoscapeweb/README.txt

 LICENSE AGREEMENT AND DISCLAIMER
 ================================================================================

-Cytoscape Web is a collaborative effort of the Cytoscape Consortium.
+Cytoscape Web is developed as part of the Cytoscape project, by members of the Cytoscape Consortium.
-It is available at http://www.cytoscape.org and provided to all users free of charge.
+It is available at http://www.cytoscape.org and provided to all users free of charge under the Lesser GNU Public License (LGPL).

 Users of Cytoscape Web must first agree to the license agreement provided in the file "LICENSE.txt".

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,